Hill Country Leadership Institute

 - Maximum enrollment is 20 to deliver a personalized enriching experience.

-- Breakout groups will be created to dive deeper on topics of interest.
+- Optional breakout groups will be created to dive deeper on topics of interest.

 - Ongoing engagement for three years beyond the conclusion of the program is encouraged and supported.